kinzaR/arapathia/README.md

 # arapathia
-AraPathia is the Hiàthia version for Arabidopsis and plant signaling models
+AraPathia is the Hipathia version for Arabidopsis and plant signaling models